Join Here | Log In

 Once WGSE is installed and running:

-1) You’ll need to create a folder for the output files, and it is recommended that the output folder not be the same folder that your data file is in.
-So set up a folder, and then select that folder for the Output Directory.
+1) Create a folder for the output files.
+It is recommended that the output folder not be the same folder as your data file is in.
+So, set up a new folder, and then select that folder for the Output Directory.

 3.)
 When you load in your BAM file, it may pop up an alert that it needs to be indexed.
 Sequencing.com or other .BAM files may already be indexed, so you could skip ahead to step 4.